boldflight/BibleConverter/test_EPUB/output/Acts.md

 [30] So Philip ran up to it and heard the man reading the prophet Isaiah.
 He asked him, “Do you understand what you’re reading?”
 [31] The man replied, “How in the world can I, unless someone guides me?”
 So he invited Philip to come up and sit with him.
 [32] Now the passage of scripture the man was reading was this:
+“He was led like a sheep to slaughter, and like a lamb before its shearer is silent, so he did not open his mouth.
+[33] In humiliation justice was taken from him.
+Who can describe his posterity?
+For his life was taken away from the earth.”
 [34] Then the eunuch said to Philip, “Please tell me, who is the prophet saying this about—himself or someone else?”
 [35] So Philip started speaking, and beginning with this scripture proclaimed the good news about Jesus to him.
 [36] Now as they were going along the road, they came to some water, and the eunuch said, “Look, there is water!
 What is to stop me from being baptized?”